Three Year Categorical

 Ambulatory Care Experience

 The Categorical Program includes a well-organized ambulatory curriculum to complement the clinical experience in outpatient medicine.
-Weekly, residents and a general medicine faculty review topics in ambulatory medicine, which include medical topics, billing and coding, psychosocial components, and a variety of other subjects.
+Each week, residents and a general medicine faculty review topics in ambulatory medicine, which include medical cases, psychosocial components, billing and coding, and a variety of other subjects.

 Residents attend continuity clinic once a week, depending on the rotation.
 Three to four residents are supervised by a primary care faculty member whose sole responsibility is to guide residents in the practice of outpatient medicine.
 Each resident has a panel of patients who identify the resident as their primary care provider.
 The resident is the point person for the patient and his/her family, consultants, and the emergency department.
 If the patient requires inpatient hospitalization, the resident service follows him/her through his/her hospital course.